KD Financial Services, Inc. logo

 The company offers a comprehensive range of mortgage products including conventional mortgages (30-year, 20-year, 15-year, 10-year terms), adjustable-rate mortgages (1/3/5-year ARMs), FHA loans, VA loans, jumbo loans, home equity lines of credit, and commercial mortgages.
 They explicitly serve non-conventional borrowers, offering programs for full documentation, no-documentation, non-owner-occupied (investor) properties, and multi-family properties.
 Services span home purchase, cash-out refinancing, rate-and-term refinancing, FHA/VA streamline refinancing, debt consolidation, home improvement lending, and construction loans.

-The company differentiates itself through access to a stated 100+ investors/lenders, claiming this network allows competitive rates across multiple loan types.
+The company differentiates itself through access to a stated 100+ investors/lenders, claiming this network allows rate claims to verify across multiple loan types.
 They emphasize treating customers as individuals rather than following standardized loan formulas, and market availability of both prime "A"-rated lender programs and non-prime "hardship" lending options.
 The website provides calculators for affordability, monthly payments, rent-versus-buy analysis, and refinance analysis.

 Limitations include minimal transparency about specific rates, terms, or qualification criteria on the public website.
 Testimonials are limited (one quoted customer), and there is no verifiable third-party review data presented.
 The website content appears dated (copyright 2012) despite current operation, and specific information about fees, closing costs, processing timelines, or customer satisfaction metrics is absent.
 Borrowers would need direct contact to understand actual pricing and program availability.